Supporting Communication

 - Identify, respond to, and respect individuals' present and emerging communication methods (flexible and responsive support)

-- Identify strategies and examples of strategies for self-determination and social closeness for individuals with communication challenges
+- Identify strategies for supporting self-determination skills and social closeness for individuals with communication challenges

 Requisites